 Market Report - Opening

-London stocks nudged lower in early trade on Wednesday as investors mulled the prospect of a general election before Christmas and looked ahead to a policy announcement by the Federal Reserve.
+London stocks fell in early trade on Thursday as investors digested the latest rate decision from the US Federal Reserve and looked ahead to a policy announcement from the Bank of England.